Assortment of yellow and white cheese.

 Indirect Heat

 One of the most important parts of this process is to get as much indirect heat as you can so that the smoke has time to infuse this cheese without much “meltage”.
-Softer cheeses will smoke about 2 hours (like Mozarella) harder cheeses will smoke about 2 1/2 to 3 hours.
+Softer cheeses will smoke about 2 hours (like Mozzarella) harder cheeses will smoke about 2 1/2 to 3 hours.

 At the 1 hour mark folks, you will want to go ahead and flip the cheeses over.
 Also this is a good time to add more soaked wood chips to increase the smoking and check to see if you need to add more ice to the tray.